YasserGalal20/ekf-slam-formula-student/README.md

 | `R` | `diag(0.25, 5°)²` | Measurement noise — how much to distrust the lidar |
 | `MAX_RANGE` | 6.0 m | Ignore cones beyond this |
 | `M_DIST_TH` | 1.0 | Association threshold (Mahalanobis, dimensionless) |

-Only the **ratio** of process to measurement noise affects the estimate — scaling both changes nothing.
-Measure `R` from stationary data, then tune `Cx` against it.
-See §21 of the docs.

 ---